fmedioni/SmartLists-Samples/README.md

 - Hyperlinks to Detail record page
 - Custom Apex Data Source

-This list can be added to the Home Page
+This list MUST be added to an Account Detail Page

 ## SLContactsCaseAccount: List of Contacts related to the Account of a parent Case